achernya/iap-6.828-website/lab/shell.md

 those symbols.
 Make sure your implementation runs correctly with the above test input.
 You might find the man pages for `open` (`man 2 open`) and `close` useful.

+Note that this shell will not process quotes in the same way that `bash`, `tcsh`, `zsh` or other UNIX shells will, and your sample file `x.txt` is expected to contain the quotes.

 Implement pipes
 ---------------